Home Equity Loans & Lines of Credit

 - Support, when you need it.
 Once completed, your Home Equity Loan stays local, right here with us.
 We won't sell it to another financial institution — which means we'll be there for you, every step of the way.

 - Competitive rates.
-Security National Bank currently offers Home Equity Loans for as low as 6.25% APR*.
-Click to learn more about our current Home Equity Line of Credit (HELOC) rates »
+Security National Bank currently offers Home Equity Loans for as low as 7.10% APR* and Home Equity Lines of Credit for as low as 7.60% APR*.

 Contact to learn more

 *APR means “adjusted percentage rate.”
 This is not a commitment to lend.
 Subject to credit underwriting and approval.
 Terms and conditions apply.
 Programs, rates, terms and conditions are effective as of , unless otherwise noted, and subject to change without notice.
 Eligibility for preferred rates is determined by many factors including credit rating, how often you have sought credit, how much and what other types of credit you have available, and how it has been used.
 We will also consider income level and banking relationships.
 No single factor will dictate the rate, but rather all the factors together will determine whether you will qualify for the preferred rate.
 Security National Bank of South Dakota is not a tax advisor.
 For more information regarding your unique tax circumstances, contact your personal tax advisor.